crewdigi/react-js/readme.md

 Below is our coding challenge to keep things moving forward.
 Take your time to complete this one – it’s not timed and we aren’t looking for you to crack the code quickly, it’s more about your best response please.

 Make an app written with React or React Native with the following features:

+* Fork this repo
+* Create a react project structure inside
 * Authenticate with Twitter OAuth
 * Display timeline or tweets (from current user and users that he/she follows)
 * Post tweet